davidrosenberg/mlcourse/course-faq.md

 <a name="math"></a>

 This is a good question and worth examining.
-You know the 80/20 rule, or the "pareto principle"?
+You know the 80/20 rule, or the "Pareto principle"?
 Says you can get 80% of the outcome from 20% of the effort.
 Applied here, you can be a decent data scientist without knowing a lot of math.
 What's essential (the "20%") is an understanding of the core principles of machine learning,